-Personnel cost to perform the process group "recruit, source, and select employees" per $1,000 revenue
+Personnel cost to perform the process group "recruit, source, and select employees" per business entity employee

-This measure calculates personnel cost per $1,000 revenue to perform the process group "recruit, source, and select employees."
+This measure calculates personnel cost per business entity employee to perform the process group "recruit, source, and select employees."
 Activities in this process group include new hire requisition, recruiting, candidate tracking/screening, pre-placement verification, and new hire/re-hire processing.
 Personnel cost includes employee salaries/wages, bonuses, benefits etc. This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "recruit, source, and select employees."

 Benchmark Data